Robert Moreno

 Robert Moreno González (born 19 September 1977) is a Spanish football manager.

-He worked in youth and amateur football before becoming assistant to Luis Enrique at various clubs and the Spain national football team.
+He worked in youth and amateur football before becoming assistant to Luis Enrique at various clubs and the Spain national team.
 In 2019, Moreno succeeded his mentor as manager of the national team and qualified for UEFA Euro 2020 before Luis Enrique returned to his post.
-He later managed Monaco in Ligue 1.
+He later managed Monaco in Ligue 1, and Granada in La Liga.

 Coaching career

 Early career

-Born in L'Hospitalet de Llobregat, Barcelona, Catalonia, Moreno played as a central defender for his hometown side, La Florida CF. He started developing interest for coaching at the age of just 14, when his physical education teacher asked him to help in classes.
-At the age of 16, he started managing La Florida CF's Alevín squad along with Antonio Camacho.
+Born in L'Hospitalet de Llobregat, Barcelona, Catalonia, Spain, Moreno played as a central defender for his hometown side, La Florida CF. He started developing interest for coaching at the age of just 14, when his physical education teacher asked him to help in classes.
+At the age of 16, he started managing La Florida's Alevín squad, along with Antonio Camacho.

 Moreno started his professional coaching career in 2003, after being the youngest to receive the title of manager in the country, when he took charge of Penya Blaugrana Collblanc.
-From there he went to CE L'Hospitalet, CD Marianao Poblet, UE Castelldefels and CF Damm, managing their youth sides.
+From there he went to L'Hospitalet, Marianao Poblet, Castelldefels and Damm, managing their youth sides.
 In 2006, he also took over Castelldefels' first team, but was sacked in March of the following year.

-After working as a scout for FC Barcelona during the 2010–11 season, Moreno worked as assistant manager under Luis Enrique at A.S.
-Roma (2011–2012), RC Celta de Vigo (2013–2014) and Barcelona (2014–2017).
+After working as a scout for Barcelona during the 2010–11 season, Moreno worked as assistant manager under Luis Enrique at Roma (2011–2012), Celta (2013–2014) and Barcelona (2014–2017).
 For the 2017–18 season, he assisted Juan Carlos Unzué at Celta, prior to rejoining Luis Enrique for the Spain national team in July 2018.